ajdeans84/stock-analysis/README.md

 # Stock Analysis

 ## Overview of Project
-   In this project, we looked at the impact of refactoring code has on runtime.
-By measuring code performance (via time it takes to run), we can see how the way code is written influences the time it takes to compile.
+   In this project, I looked at the impact of refactoring code has on runtime.
+By measuring code performance (via time it takes to run), I can see how the way code is written influences the time it takes to compile.
 This can be helpful information when deciding how to write our code, as merely running may be enough in most cases.
 However, there are times when refactoring code to improve its design and flow has tremendous payoffs.

 ## Results
   In our original code, performance was fairly similar between running an analysis on the 2017 data and the 2018 data, running in 0.797 seconds and 0.789 seconds, respectively.
-By utilizing arrays, we can eliminate the need for nested For Loops and reduce the need to run through all rows of the worksheet once for each ticker we want to check.
+Utilizing arrays can eliminate the need for nested For Loops and reduce the need to run through all rows of the worksheet once for each ticker we want to check.
 This means the original code ran through over 3,000 rows 12 times each in the original code, but only had to run through the rows once in the refactored code, eliminating an unnecessary 33,000 instances of checking a row for a matching ticker and possibly adding the volume.

   By refactoring the code, performance for a 2017 analysis dropped to just 0.109 seconds, and 2018 analysis took only 0.117 seconds.
-We were able to save 0.688 seconds for running through the 2017 data and 0.672 seconds for running through the 2018 data.
+I was able to save 0.688 seconds for running through the 2017 data and 0.672 seconds for running through the 2018 data.
 This may not sound like much, but it was a roughly 86% time savings, as the refactored code ran in 14% of the time it took the original code to run.

 The table below summarizes the number of seconds the code took to run for each analysis year, rounded to the nearest thousandth.